Something to think about to use less energy…

 I think even the healthier option oils are not healthy to consume.
 So an ideal diet would not have oil.
 Unfortunately, I live among families that are going to continue to use oil.

-I have in memory that certain oils are healthier, such a first cold pressed olive oil with low acidity content.
-Also healthy are coconut oil, avocado oil, almond oil, etc. These are all relatively expensive.
+I have in memory that certain oils are healthier, such as first cold pressed olive oil with low acidity content.
+Also relatively healthy are coconut oil, avocado oil, almond oil, etc. These also happen to be relatively expensive.

-I reserve this space to compilate research on healthier oil options.
+I reserve this space to compilate research on healthier oil options, and where they fit in a diet, if at all.

 Discussion